480.621.6657 | email

 It's true, escheatment, as it's called, is the process of reverting ownership of property to the custody of the state.
 It's an old concept intended to make sure unclaimed, abandoned, or uninherited property passes to the custody of the state rather than staying in limbo or being pocketed by the financial institution.

-Escheat Summary
+Escheat Guide

 • Deposit dividend checks timely (even if small).